site-prism/site_prism/README.md

 @home.wait_until_search_field_visible(wait: 10)
 ```

-The method delegates to [Capybara::Node::Matchers#has_selector?](https://www.rubydoc.info/github/jnicklas/capybara/master/Capybara/Node/Matchers#has_selector%3F-instance_method)

 #### Waiting for an element to become invisible

 Another method added by calling `element` is the
 `wait_until_<element_name>_invisible` method.
+This method delegates to [Capybara::Node::Matchers#has_no_selector?](https://www.rubydoc.info/github/teamcapybara/capybara/master/Capybara/Node/Matchers#has_no_selector%3F-instance_method).
-Calling this method will
-cause the test to wait for Capybara's default wait time for the element
+Calling this method will cause the test to wait for Capybara's default
-to become invisible.
-You can as with the visibility waiter, customise
+wait time for the element to become invisible.
+You can as with the visibility
-the wait time in the same way.
+waiter, customise the wait time in the same way.

 ```ruby
 @home.wait_until_search_field_invisible
 # or...
 @home.wait_until_search_field_invisible(wait: 10)
 ```

-The method delegates to [Capybara::Node::Matchers#has_no_selector?](https://www.rubydoc.info/github/jnicklas/capybara/master/Capybara/Node/Matchers#has_no_selector%3F-instance_method)

 #### CSS Selectors vs. XPath Expressions